wilddeer/stickyfill/README.md

 - `top` specifies sticky’s position relatively to the top edge of the viewport.
 It accepts negative values, too.
 - You can push sticky’s bottom limit up or down by specifying positive or negative `margin-bottom`.
-- Any non-default value (not `visible`) for `overflow`, `overflow-x`, or `overflow-y` on any of the predecessor elements anchors the sticky to the overflow context of that predecessor.
-Simply put, scrolling the predecessor will cause the sticky to stick, scrolling the window will not.
+- Any non-default value (not `visible`) for `overflow`, `overflow-x`, or `overflow-y` on any of the ancestor elements anchors the sticky to the overflow context of that ancestor.
+Simply put, scrolling the ancestor will cause the sticky to stick, scrolling the window will not.
 This is expected with `overflow: auto` and `overflow: scroll`, but often causes confusion with `overflow: hidden`.
 Keep this in mind, folks!

 Check out [the test page](http://wilddeer.github.io/stickyfill/test/) to understand stickies better.